 Vines cover the canyon walls and blue Gatorade colored waters cascade seamlessly past as we navigated our way towards Dao Waterfall.

 The adventurous hike to Dao Falls, in my opinion, is what makes this location so unique.
 There are many turquoise rock pools along the way that are well worth stopping at for a quick dip and this is where you’ll likely get your best photos.

 When you reach the top you’ll be graced with the epic sight of Dao Falls which towers 50-meters tall above the large catch basin.
 The pools at the base of the falls aren’t quite as blue as the ones on the way up but it is still a worthy spot for a swim to cool off after the hike.

-Inambakan Falls in Ginatilan makes it on to the Best Cebu Waterfalls list for a couple of good reasons!
-One is the blue gatorade-colored springs and jungle surrounds at this location and two because there are multiple levels at Inambakan Falls which makes this one of the most epic falls in Cebu to explore.
+Inambakan Falls in Ginatilan features blue Gatorade-colored springs and jungle surrounds.
+There are multiple levels at Inambakan Waterfall which makes this one of the most epic falls in Cebu to explore.